kmariuszk/Remitly-Summer-internship-2023/README.md

         EUR: "images/eu-flag.svg",
     }
 ```
-3. Open the index.html file in the `./public` directory and add a new option element to the select element with id currency-from-abbreviation.
+3. Open the index.html file in the `./public` directory and add a new option element to the select element with id 'currency-from-abbreviation'.
 The text content should be the currency name.

 ```
     <select id="currency-from-abbreviation" class="currency-abbreviation">